 Option #3: A shared drive

 I remember walking into Aimee’s room, and she had labeled boxes on her shelves for every thematic unit she had.
 When it was time to use her box for The Very Hungry Caterpillar, she just pulled her box off the shelf, and she had her materials for an entire month.
 You could even take it one step further.
 In my former district, SLPs shared all of their materials with each other on a shared drive.
 So, I have the therapy materials of almost 50 SLPs at my fingertips.
-Google Drive or WikiSpaces are some of our favorite places to save and share information with fellow SLPs.
+Google Drive is one of our favorite places to save and share information with fellow SLPs.

 Make your work cumulative, and I promise it will get easier every year.
 Stay tuned for the last four installments of How to Happily be an SLP in 5 Easy Steps.
 Next, we will talk about Step 2: Choose Articulation Therapy Activities that Lead to Quick Dismissals.